Khancat1120/vuepress-blog/docs/knowledge/Language/01-English.md

 * Certainly.
 I have a particularly memorable experience from April 2023, during the run-up to the SIGMOD 2023 deadline.
 I found myself faced with a daunting challenge: I had to complete numerous experiments and implement new algorithms within just one month.
 This was especially stressful for me as a relatively new researcher.

 Fortunately, with the invaluable support of my senior colleagues and mentors, I was able to overcome numerous obstacles and submit our paper just two minutes before the deadline.
 I am immensely grateful to my tutor and senior colleagues for their guidance and assistance throughout this process.

+* Can you describe a situation where you had to resolve a conflict or disagreement within a team or with a colleague?
+How did you approach the situation, and what was the outcome?
+* Certainly.
+One time I cooperate with my classmates to finish our 《Software Engineer》 project.
+But we have a strong conflict in design of communication form of our system.
+I prefered a solution that are easier to conduct while they prefer to a scalable but time-consuming solution.
+We had a long discussion about this but come up with nothing.
+At last we decided to adopt a compromise solution that balancing system complexity and performances.

 <ClientOnly>